-The Netherlands international is on the verge of swapping Swansea for north London and is expecting to see plenty of game time despite the presence of undisputed No.1 Hugo LlorisSwansea City's Michel Vorm has confirmed he is set to join Tottenham and says he is relishing the chance to compete with Hugo Lloris for the No.1 jersey.
+The Netherlands international is on the verge of swapping Swansea for north London and expects to see plenty of game time despite the presence of undisputed No.1 Hugo LlorisSwansea City goalkeeper Michel Vorm has confirmed that he is set to join Tottenham and is relishing the chance to compete with Hugo Lloris for the No.1 jersey.

 The Netherlands international, currently on holiday after claiming third place at this summer's World Cup, is expected to complete his move to White Hart Lane imminently, with fellow Swan Ben Davies having already linked up his new Spurs team-mates in Toronto on the second leg of their tour of the United States.